nirajan-khatiwada/quick-reference/content/posts/pages/python/python_object_oriented1.md

 ```

 ### 2.2 The `self` Parameter
 The `self` parameter is a reference to the current instance of the class, and is used to access variables and methods of the class.
 It is the first parameter of any method in a class.
-When you call a method on an object, Python automatically passes the object as the first argument to the method.
+When you call a method on an object, Python automatically passes the object as the first argument to the method.self.variable means it is a instance variable that is accessible throughout the class and particular object methods but name only in method means it is local to that method only.

-Example:
+**Example:**
 ```python
 class Person:
     def __init__(self):